archisoftconsulting/apigateway-service/README.md

 This is a starter application for apigateway.
 The purpose of the API gateway is to handle external traffic.
 Services should communicate directly without a gateway/ESB-style mediator.

+## Download the project
+gitclone this project or download the zip file https://github.com/archisoftconsulting/apigateway-service/archive/master.zip Extract into any folder
+Open Terminal command
+cd apigateway-service

 ## Running

 Run this using [sbt](http://www.scala-sbt.org/):

 ```
-sbt run
+./sbt run
 ```

-And then go to
+Once the application is up, go to

 1. http://localhost:9000 to see the running web application.
 2. http://localhost:9000/api/userservice to see the response